( KEY: H - Hope College; W - WMU Library ; K - KVCC Library ; L - KELLY Libraries ; V - GVSU Library ; R - GRCC Library <old data> )

 If you ask Dr. Phil what he wants in a paper or how to start, this is what he will tell you:

-(1) Do not spend the whole paper summarizing the plot (assume Dr. Phil has read the book and seen the movie he has) and
+(1) Do not spend the whole paper summarizing the plot (assume Dr. Phil has read the book he has) and

-(2) Do not cheat and only rent the movie instead of reading the book (assume Dr. Phil has seen all the movies he has 90,000 point penalty),
+(2) Do not cheat and just rent the movie instead of reading the book (assume Dr. Phil has seen all the movies he has 90,000 point penalty) (see the assignment for restrictions on movie comments),

-(3) You might want to explain how you chose this combo (sometimes its because it was the only one the library or video store still had),
+(3) You might want to explain how you chose this book (sometimes its because it was the only one the library still had),

 (4) when you sit down to read a book, you always bring something to the table, even it is that you know nothing about the subject, or have never read any science fiction or whatever it is this stuff, what you already knew, that is part of what Dr. Phil would like to know about, plus

-(5) what you learned or did not learn from the book and movie.
+(5) what you learned or did not learn from the book.
 If fiction, you might tell why you believed the author or did not.
 If non-fiction, whether the author was understandable.

-(7) Any kind of personal story or anecdote or current events that connects with your combo is super.
+(7) Any kind of personal story or anecdote or current events that connects with your book is super.

 This paper is not about PHYSICS, but about SCIENCE LITERACY (Sciences including Physics, Engineering, Technology, Computers, and the Morality and Ethics Involved in using same).